zaphosting/docs/docs/minecraft-bedrock-add-world.md

 ---
 id: minecraft-bedrock-add-world
 title: "Minecraft Bedrock: Import own World"
-description: Information on how to import an own world into your Minecraft Bedrock Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to import an own world into your Minecraft Bedrock Server from ZAP-Hosting"
 sidebar_label: Import own World
 services:
   - gameserver-minecraft